cybertraining-dsc/fa20-523-309/project/project.md

 **Figure 2.6**: sav_set correlation matrix.

+## 3. Machine Learning Algorithms

+With many machine learning algorithms already available and many more in development.
+Selecting the optimal one for an application can be a challenging balance since each algorithm has both its advantages and disadvantages.
+As mentioned in the introduction, we will explore applying the most common and established algorithms available to the public.

+Starting off, is selecting a library from the most popular ones available.
+Namely Keras, Pytorch, Tensorflow, and Scikit-Learn.
+Upon further investigation it was determined that Scikit-Learn would be used for this project.
+The reason being Scikit-Learn is a great general machine learning library that also includes pre and post processing functions.
+While Keras, Pytorch, and Tensorflow are targeted for neural networks and other higher-level deep learning algorithms which are outside of the scope of this project at this time [^3].

+### 3.1 Scikit-Learn and Algorithm Types
+Diving further into the Scikit-Learn library, its key strength appears to be the variety of algorithms available that are relatively easy to implement against a dataset.
+Of those available, they are classified under three different categories based on the approach each takes.
+They are as follows:

+- Classification
+    - Applied to problems that require identifying the category an object belongs to.
+- Regression
+    - For predicting or modeling continuous values.
+- Clustering
+    - Grouping similar objects into groups.

+For this project, we will be investigating the Classification and Clustering algorithms offered by the library due to the nature of our dataset.
+Since it is a binary answer, the continuous prediction capability of regression algorithms will not fair well.
+Compared to classification type algorithms which are well suited for determining binary and multi-class classification on datasets [^4].
+Along with Clustering algorithms being capable of grouping unlabeled data which is one of the key problem points mentioned in the introduction [^5].

+### 3.2 Classification Algorithms
+The following algorithms were determined to be candidates for this project based on the documentation available on the Scikit-learn for supervised learning [^6].

+#### 3.2.1 Support Vector Machines
+This algorithm was chosen because classification is one of the target types and has a decent list of advantages that appear to be applicable to this dataset [^4].
+- Effective in high dimensional spaces as well as if the number dimensions out number samples.
+- Is very versatile.

+#### 3.2.2 K-Nearest Neighbors
+This algorithm was selected due to being a non-parametric method that has been successful in classification applications [^7].
+From the dataset analysis, it is appears that the decision boundary may be very irregular which is a strong point of this type of method.

+#### 3.2.3 Gaussian Naive Bayes
+Is an implementation of the Naive Bayes theorem that has been targeted for classification.
+The advantages of this algorithm is its speed and requires a small training set compared to more advanced algorithms [^8].

+#### 3.2.4 Decision Trees
+This algorithm was chosen to investigate another non-parametric method to determine their efficacy against this dataset application.
+This algorithm also has some advantages over K-Nearest namely [^9].
+- Simple to interpret and visualize
+- Requires little data preparation
+    - Handles numerical and categorical data instead of needing to normalize
+- Can validate the model and is possible to audit from a liability standpoint.

+### 3.3 Clustering Algorithms
+The following algorithms were determined to be candidates for this project based on the table of clustering algorithms available on the Scikit-learn [^10].

+#### 3.3.1 K-Means
+The usecase for this algorithm is general purpose with even and low number of clusters [^10].
+Of which the sav_set appears to have with the even distribution across most of the features.

+#### 3.3.2 Mean-shift
+This algorithm was chosen for its strength in dealing with uneven cluster sizes and non-flat geometry [^10].
+Though it is not easily scalable the application of our small dataset size might be of interest.

+#### 3.3.3 Spectral Clustering
+As an inverse, this algorithm was chosen for its strength with fewer uneven clusters [^10].
+In comparison to Mean-shift, this maybe the better algorithm for this application.

 ## Project Timeline

 The following is a plan for the rest of the semester, using the due dates for Assignments 8-11 as milestone dates.